alphacharlie/RasPwn/README.md

 Why Raspwn OS?
 -------------

-Welcome to Raspwn OS, The intentionally vulnerable Linux distro for the Raspberry Pi.
+Welcome to Raspwn OS 0.12, The intentionally vulnerable image for the Raspberry Pi.

 Raspwn OS is a GNU/Linux Distro in the spirit of [Damn Vulnerable Linux](https://distrowatch.com/table.php?distribution=dvl) and uses a Raspberry Pi 2B or 3 to emulate a vulnerable Linux Server.
 Raspwn was designed as a training tool and exists **only** to be attacked and pwned.
 Everything from the OS itself to the daemons and services to the web applications installed are all vulnerable to some degree.
 The idea is to provide a 'safe' (relatively) and affordable training environment and playground for hackers and pentesters.
-By loading Raspwn OS and connecting to the Raspberry Pi via WiFi, one can practice pen- testing as well as both offensive and defensive hacking techniques without ever even getting on the internet for around $50.
+By loading Raspwn OS and connecting to the Raspberry Pi via WiFi, one can practice pen- testing as well as both offensive and defensive hacking techniques *without ever even getting on the internet* for only around $50.

-On top of the base OS ans LAMP stack we have created the Raspwn Playground.
+On top of the base OS ans LAMP stack we have created the Raspwn Web Playground.
 This website contains a myriad of web applications, all of which are either out-of-date or intentionally vulnerable.

-In addition to the services and applications listed, the OS itself is based upon a Debian Snapshot from
-February 2015.
-So system libraries such as libc and imagemagick (and others) have known exploits.
+In addition all of to the services and applications listed, the OS itself is based upon a Debian Snapshot from February 2015.
+So system libraries such as [libc](https://cve.mitre.org/cgi-bin/cvename.cgi?name=cve-2015-0235) (and others ;-P ) have known exploits.

-**RasPwn OS** Is a flavor of [Debian GNU/Linux](http://debian.org) and would not exist without the work of thousands of folks around the world that make
+**RasPwn OS** Is an offshoot of [Debian GNU/Linux](http://debian.org) and would not exist without the work of thousands of folks around the world that make
 [free software](http://fsf.org) a reality.

 Requirements